pnasciment0/ye-rankings/README.md

+# Hi
-#read me coming when im not lazy
+readme coming when im not lazy